airbus/decomon/README.md

 ## Quick Start

-First define your Keras Neural Network and convert it into its `Decomon` version thanks to the `convert` method.
-Then you can call respectively `get_upper_box` and `get_lower_box` to obtain certified upper and lower bounds for the network's outputs within a box domain.
+First define your Keras Neural Network and convert it into its `DecoMon` version using the `convert` method.
+You can then call `get_upper_box` and `get_lower_box` to respectively obtain certified upper and lower bounds for the network's outputs within a box domain.

 ````python